ValentinoPalomba/FRTMTools/README.md

 *Find forgotten assets bloating your app.
 This feature scans your project to identify and help you remove unused resources.*
 ![Unused Asset Hunter](UnusedAsset.png)

+### 💀 Dead Code Scanner
+*Hunt down and eliminate unused code.
+This powerful scanner analyzes your source files to find dead code, helping you clean up your project and reduce its size.*

+### 🛡️ Security Scanner
+*Proactively scan your application for common security vulnerabilities.
+Get a detailed report of potential risks and take action to secure your app before it ships.*

 ## 🔥 More Features